mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 Sombar and Trong are slightly more affluent than the other slum wards, because of their closer proximity to the industrial Wards, meaning that many of the residents have jobs and regularly commute to work in those Wards.

-Trong is the biggest slum Ward, and also closest to the city centre; Trong is also the site of a controversial proposed gentrification project, initiated by two humans from Preev Theenas, who want to convert the place into an upper class Ward for affluent humans only.
+Trong is the biggest slum Ward, and also closest to the city center; Trong is also the site of a controversial proposed gentrification project, initiated by two humans from Preev Theenas, who want to convert the place into an upper class Ward for affluent humans only.

 This, naturally, is not going down well with the mostly-alien residents: Kubotaurs, Bandaluks and Settlers.